rlk/thumb/README.md

 - [xxd](http://grail.cba.csuohio.edu/%7Esomos/xxd-1.10.tar.gz) embeds data within the library.

 The Thumb build uses a simple Makefile which seeks these dependencies using [pkg-config](http://www.freedesktop.org/wiki/Software/pkg-config/).

+## File system

+When distributing an application, it's convenient to distribute supporting assets (images, models, shaders, etc.) in a compact archival form.
+It's critical to ensure an archive is internally self-consistent and does not refer to assets through absolute references to the developer's file system.
+To support this, Thumb implements a virtual filesystem mechanism.

+The virtual filesystem stores assets with relative path names, overlaying a list of data sources that may include user directories, ZIP archives, and statically-linked binaries.
+This overlay allows user-defined assets to override application assets freely.
+Of course, normal access to the root file system remains available along side the virtual file system.

+File selection dialogs display the current directory in a text edit box at the top.
+The root file system is accessed for all absolute paths (directories begining with `/` or `C:/`), and the virtual file system is used for all relative paths.
+Thus, to view the root filesystem, simply change the directory to `/` and press enter.
+To view the virtual file system, clear the directory text edit box.